-Angelina Jolie shot her directorial debut in English and Bosnian, Croatian and Serbian, so it would be realistic to those who lived through the Balkan wars and still accessible to western audiences.
+Angelina Jolie shot her directorial debut in English and Bosnian, Croatian and Serbian,

 The actress felt it would be wrong to just shoot her war love story, In the Land of Blood & Honey, for Hollywood film fans and so she doubled up scenes in a mixture of languages.